adam-vessey/islandora_drupal_filter/docs/multisite-optimization.md

 * JAAS implementation to acquire additional context (the header)
 * LoginModule implementation to _use_ the additional context
-* Connection configuration in the LoginModule
+* Connection configuration in the LoginModule (to inform the use of the context)
-* Header configuration from clients
+* Header configuration from clients (the context provided from the client)

 A few definitions, just for ease of discussion: